SakethReddyVemula/ltg-bert-babylm/README.md

 <br>

 This is the adapted version of the official repository for EACL paper about pre-training language models on a representative 100M-word corpus.
 Proposed model has data-efficient LM architecture (LTG-BERT) that outperforms the original BERT model.
+These scripts are used for evaluating different tokenizer on langauge modeling.

 _______